guesswho799/flow-tuner/README.md

 But if these 10 functions were placed one after another, the new icache miss count whould go down from 20 to 12.<br>
 ![TuneFlow](https://github.com/user-attachments/assets/28bcec54-2e91-41d8-a7a3-fc8cdcbf4d5c)<br>
 This optimization would work better as an adaptive optimization, implemented in a jit compiler.<br>
-The compiler could count function calls,then reorder them at runtime acording to the hotest path.
+The compiler could count function calls, then reorder them at runtime acording to the hotest path.